eliseuramos93/eliseuramos93/README.md

     - rails api-only bff, to orchestrate the mobile client-side contracts w/ multiple services and deliver an awesome app experience;
     - using amazon sns/sqs for event-driven background processing, push notifications, etc.
     - postgres and dynamodb as main databases in daily work, and a little bit of mongo on the side
-    - using redis and memcached to write caching solutions;
+    - using redis and memcached to write caching solutions. started working with solid cache recently, has been fun!
     - big fan of feature flags (using flipper and unleash, and even some env flag abstractions when no other tool is available)
     - datadog for logs, tracing, alerts, monitoring, dashboards, etc.
     - github actions for deploys, ci/cd and stuff

 ## tech stack
 ### what I use daily
-- ruby on rails (6.x, 7.x)
+- ruby on rails (6.x, 7.x, 8.x)
 - typescript + nestjs
 - aws sns + sqs
-- shoryuken for background jobs on rails, [aws-sdk](https://www.npmjs.com/package/@aws-sdk/client-sqs) for background jobs in nestjs
+- shoryuken && solid queue for background jobs on rails, [aws-sdk](https://www.npmjs.com/package/@aws-sdk/client-sqs) for background jobs in nestjs
-- redis, memcached
+- redis, memcached, solidcache
 - postgresql, dynamodb
 - datadog for logs, traces, alerts, etc.
 - sentry